SocietyForArtisticResearch/rc-pandoc-help/04-B-text-editor.md

 Libre/Open Office (.odt), HTML and several other formats.
 Not all styling is supported but images, footnotes, tables and most other structural features of the text are.
 Best results will be achieved if the document that is imported has a simple structure.
-When you import a a document, it will not replace the current content, but be appended at the end of your page.
+When you import a document, it will not replace the current content, but be appended at the end of your page.